Todos Santos Mexico – What To Do In One Day

 2. Head To The Beach Close To Todos Santos Mexico

-This is a must-do when visiting Todos Santos.
+However, the beach is a must-do when visiting Todos Santos.
 There are several roads leading from the town of Todos Santo to the coast.
-Follow my instructions down below if you would like to combine a visit to the beach with a short hike with a stunning view!
+Follow my instructions down below if you would like to combine a visit to the beach with a short hike and a stunning view!

 How To Get There 🚶